Antifungal Medications

 Echinocandins

-The dose of caspofungin needs to be adjusted in patients with severe hepatic insufficiency.
+The dose of caspofungin requires adjustment in patients with severe hepatic insufficiency.

-Anidulafungin is not metabolized by the liver but is eliminated by slow, spontaneous degradation.
+Anidulafungin is not metabolized by the liver and is eliminated by slow, spontaneous degradation.
 Dose adjustment for hepatic insufficiency is not required for anidulafungin.

 Adverse effects of echinocandins include hepatitis and rash.